 A Few Doggy Park Rules… I am so excited to meet the new dog in my life… I don’t have him or her yet, but I’m already getting prepared: picking out doggy bowls, researching the best foods for my new friend and looking up nearby dog parks – and there are a bunch...

-Four Common Dog Paralysis Causes Not Injury Related If your child were to develop paralysis it would be heart breaking.
-So, as doggy parents, getting a diagnosis of canine paralysis is equally devastating information.
-However, our 20-year history reveals that it is...
+Understanding the Types of Non-Injury Canine Paralysis If your child were to develop paralysis it would be heart breaking.
+So, as doggy parents, getting a diagnosis of Non Injury Canine Paralysis can be quite devastating.
+Partial or total paralysis is pretty easy to...

 Hearing recommendations that your dog needs ‘yeast free’ dog food?
 You’ve recently figured out that your dog is battling a yeast infection.
-You know that diet is a key factor in getting this problem under control –so now the hunt begins to find a...
+You’re learning that diet is a key factor in getting this problem under control.
+So, now the hunt...

 Healthy Eats that May Kill the Creaks Typical Shopper Question: “What can I get that is all-natural and that can help free my dog from the daily aches, pains, and stiff legs that limit mobility?”
 A Little Super-Nutrition Daily Can Help Win the Fight with...